giantswarm/onsho/README.md

 ## Future Development

-- Adapt Onsho to work with VirtualBox on MacOS
+- Adapt Onsho to also work with VirtualBox on MacOS.

 ## Contact